bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Github-Repositories-That-Will-Teach-You-How-To-Code-For-Free.md

 ### How do I get up & running?

-Follow the instructions in the README of whatever frontend and/or backend repo’s you want to get up and running.
+Follow the instructions in the README of whatever frontend and/or backend repo's you want to get up and running.

 ### Can you teach me how to build each stack from scratch?

 Yup!
-We’ve built step-by-step tutorials for all of our stacks that teach you how to go from `git init` all the way to the production ready application. <a href="https://thinkster.io/tutorials/fullstack" class="markup--anchor markup--p-anchor">Start learning now &gt;&gt;&gt;</a>
+We've built step-by-step tutorials for all of our stacks that teach you how to go from `git init` all the way to the production ready application. <a href="https://thinkster.io/tutorials/fullstack" class="markup--anchor markup--p-anchor">Start learning now &gt;&gt;&gt;</a>

 ### Community created resources